-approach at the one of the reporting period io.
-2021 US\$ 2020 US\$ Capital charge for operational risk 1,002,050 861,870
+, and a second part of the secon 2022 US\$ 2021 US\$ Capital char ge for operational risk 1,160,254 1,002,050

 (j) Additional disclosures on credit risk management (continued)

 (iii) Credit risk mitigation

 Risk management policies are in place to mitigate credit risk.
 Maximum available limit is set on exposure on country and concentration risk.